poemusica/rpi-matrix-gif/README.md

   </li>
 </ol>

-**Tip**: You can gracefully power off your Raspberry Pi via the command line with the command `sudo shutdown -h now`.
+💡**Tip**: You can gracefully power off your Raspberry Pi via the command line with the command `sudo shutdown -h now`.

 ### Step 2: Assemble the HAT